H-Eugene

-Heo Eugene (born April 6, 1979), better known by his stage name, H-Eugene (H-유진), is a South Korean rapper known for his collaborations with K-pop stars.
+Heo Eugene (born April 6, 1979), better known by his stage name, H-Eugene, is a South Korean rapper known for his collaborations with K-pop stars.
 The musicians he has collaborated with include MC Mong, Teddy Park, Miryo of Brown Eyed Girls, and Yenny of Wonder Girls.
 In 2010, he formed the duo H2 with singer Han Soo Yeon.